colinmacgiolla/arista-ttp-templates/readme.md

 	}
 }
 ```
+* This is not guaranteed to be directly AVD compatible at this time (December 2020), just very close.

 # Example

-So far I've just created a single template for [VLAN interfaces/SVIs](./templates/vlan-interfaces-ttp.j2) but as an example:
+A template for [VLAN interfaces/SVIs](./templates/vlan-interfaces-ttp.j2) as an example:

 ## Sample Configuration
 Obviously not a correct config, but really just to demonstrate the population of state